sguha-work/FiddleCrawler/README.md

 To run the program afetr installing phantom js
  1> just specify the URLs inside the url array of the program.
  2> Then in the terminal hit phantomjs FiddleCrawler.js

+ PS the jquery is needed for theprogram to run..
+Download any version 1.4+ of jQuery named it as as "jquery.js" and place it in a root folder along with FiddleCrawler.js